jimmyff/jimmyff-website/content/blog/2026-04-13-open-letter-uk-digital-privacy/index.md

 +++
-title = "An open letter to the UK Government on digital privacy" date = 2026-04-13
+title = "An open letter to the UK Government on digital privacy" description = "I'm a software engineer and 20-year Labour member, and this is an open letter to the PM warning that the UK is on a dangerous trajectory.
+I genuinely don't know if the Home Office grasps that banning VPNs, mandating device scanning , and requiring universal identity checks demolishes privacy for everyone -or if this is deliberate.
+This is my attempt to ask them to reconsider and start listening to the technical community." date = 2026-04-13
 [taxonomies]
 tags = ["privacy"]